 We also have a Concussion Management Team with representation from LRC,athletics and the health center in place to discuss specific concussed students and their needs ‘as well as awareness of new research and protocols so we may best care for our students.
 Other personnel may be brought in as consultants .

 Concussion awareness and CDC guidelines are reviewed annually with our coaching staff.

 The link to the “CDC/ Heads Up” for more information on concussions can be found on the Westtown Parent Portal.

 The health center is staffed by Registered nurses who are on campus 7 days a week.
+We also have a dedicated Lower School Nurse in the LS building daily.
 As well as a full time Office Manager and Family Practice Physicians who are on campus two days a week to see boarding students and available 24/7 for consults compliment our wrap around health and wellness services.

 Westtown School requires every student to have valid PA health insurance coverage during the school year.

 US Boarding Students only: All international students not covered with valid health insurance may be enrolled in the school’s student health insurance plan UnitedHealthcare at your discretion.